rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/14_lecture-M3.md

 	- 2 STEP/Goal : now we got victim's IP address , now check open ports
 		- STEP 2.1 : `nmap 192.168.224.128` , output : <br><img src="../notes-pics/03-Module/14_lecture/14_lecture-10-M3.jpg" alt="" width="500"/>
 		- here showing "Host is up" - means Host is online <br>if Host is offline then we'll get "Host is down"
-		- in pic , in "state" column - open or close status showing , so the pic - showing which Ports are open
+		- in pic , in "state" column - open or close status showing , so the pic - showing which Ports are open & close ports
 	- 3 STEP/goal : services
 		- in pic : <br><img src="../notes-pics/03-Module/14_lecture/14_lecture-10-M3.jpg" alt="" width="500"/>
 		- in service column , each services shown like which service is running on each port